cosmos/relayer/README.md

 $ tree ~/.relayer

 # Now you can connect the two chains with one command:
-$ rly tx link demo-path
+$ rly tx link demo

 # Check the token balances on both chains
 $ rly q balance ibc0